lenesk/sokolova.dk/danish-sentence-structure-short-overview.md

 > *Man (S) skal (V1) først (Free Adverb) bestå (Verb2) en dansprøve (Object) for at få en permanent opholdstilladelse i Danmark* (Adverb). - One should first pass a Danish exam in order to obtain a permanent residence permit.

+### With inversion:
-### With inversion: Inversion trigger + Verb1 + Subject + (Free or central adverb) + (Verb2) + (Obejcet with or without a preposition) + (Another adverb)
+### Inversion trigger + Verb1 + Subject + (Free or central adverb) + (Verb2) + (Obejcet with or without a preposition) + (Another adverb)
-All kinds of adverbs and the second verb are optional as wel as object(s) and their presence depends on the context.
-By inversion we mean that the forst verb comes before the subcject.
+By inversion we mean that the first verb comes before the subcject.
 Do not call other trasformations of word order inversion, becasue it is confusing.
+All kinds of adverbs and the second verb are optional as well as object(s), and their presence depends on the context.

 > *For at få en permanent opholdstilladelse i Danmark (Inversion trigger) skal (V1) man (S) først (Free adverb) bestå (V2) en danskprøve (Object).

-In order to know if you need to main inversion or not, you need to decide a) whether you dead with a main clause (see conditions above) and 2) whether you start with an inversion trigger.
+In order to know if you need to make inversion or not, you need to decide a) whether you deal with a main clause (see conditions above) and 2) whether you start with an inversion trigger.
 So you need to learn types of inversion triggers.

 #### Inversion triggers in the main clause: